 2. Do Your Homework

 Before the advent of social media, it was virtually impossible to find out what it was truly like inside a company unless you knew someone who worked there and could ask them directly.
-But the rise of Twitter, LinkedIn, and sites like The Muse and Glassdoor has made it easier than ever to do research on the employee experience even if you’ve never met anyone who works there.
+But the rise of Twitter, LinkedIn, and sites like The Muse has made it easier than ever to do research on the employee experience even if you’ve never met anyone who works there.

 I’d recommend checking out company reviews on Glassdoor and profiles on The Muse, then searching LinkedIn for first or second degree connections who have worked at the company you’re considering—asking for a quick gut check on their experience is an easy and light ask of acquaintances.
 Instead of asking a generic “did you like it there?” question, ask if they would recommend working there and why, what types of people are most likely to succeed at the organization, and the best and worst things about the organizational culture.
 Doing so will get you better answers and more actionable insight into what it’s like to work there on a daily basis.